-During an internship here you’ll work with the team to deliver our summer initiative, My Career, which promotes the range of opportunities on offer across the organisation, and the ways employees can develop their careers.
-You’ll be involved with all aspects of the project, including planning and running events, follow-up and evaluation, and communicating with staff.
+During an internship here you’ll work with the team to deliver our My Career initiative, which runs through July and August, and focuses on career development for everyone working at Wellcome.
+You will be involved with all aspects of the project, including planning and running events, follow up and evaluation, and updating and communicating with employees.

-You’ll need to be considering a career in learning and development or HR.
+You’ll ideally need to be considering a career in learning and development or HR.

 During an internship here you’ll be involved in preparing briefing notes and responses, engaging parliamentarians and other policy makers, and conducting research.

 You’ll need strong written and verbal communication skills, the ability to work independently, good analytical skills, and an interest in science policy and parliamentary process.